 After the service, you will be able to visit the floral tribute area.

 We collect all floral tributes each Monday morning.
 This includes floral tributes from all services which have taken place in the previous week.
 If you want to collect a tribute, you need to do so before closing time on Sunday.

-The Service and Crematorium Details form will ask you to consider what you would like to happen to the cremated remains following the cremation.
+The Statutory and Service and Crematorium Details form will ask you to consider what you would like to happen to the cremated remains after the cremation.

 You can ask us to:

-- make the cremated remains available for you or your funeral director to collect
+- prepare the cremated remains ready for you or your funeral director to collect

 - inter the cremated remains in the Garden of Remembrance, with a memorial